 Our board of directors has established an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
 Our board of directors may establish other committees to facilitate the management of our business.
 The composition and functions of each committee are described below.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.
-Each of these committees operate under a charter that has been approved by our board of directors, which will be available on our website.
+Each of these committees operate under a charter that has been approved by our board of directors, which are available on our website.

 Audit Committee.
-Our Audit Committee will consist of Kathleen Scott, Steven J. Mento, Ph.D. and Mary Fisher, with Ms. Scott serving as the Chairwoman of the Audit Committee.
+Our Audit Committee consists of Kathleen Scott, Mary Fisher, and Brittany Bradrick, with Ms. Scott serving as the Chairwoman of the Audit Committee.
 Our board of directors has determined that the three directors currently serving on our Audit Committee are independent within the meaning of the Nasdaq Marketplace Rules and Rule 10A-3 under the Exchange Act.
 In addition, our board of directors has determined that Kathleen Scott qualifies as an audit committee financial expert within the meaning of SEC regulations and The Nasdaq Marketplace Rules.